espocrm/documentation/docs/administration/formula.md

 If *from* address is not set in the SMS, then the system SMS from number will be used.

+The extension with SMS providers can be downloaded [here](https://github.com/espocrm/ext-sms-providers/releases).

 #### ext\pdf\generate

 `ext\pdf\generate(ENTITY_TYPE, ENTITY_ID, TEMPLATE_ID, [FILENAME])`